by Catherine Haug

 After rendering and straining the fat, you will want to store it.

 The main issue with lard (and all edible fats) is that they can go rancid from oxidation.
 So it’s very important to keep it away from light.
-It can pick up odors from other things, so it should be in a container with a good-fitting lid, or tightly wrapped in parchment (or waxed paper), then stored in a cool, dark place, especially for long term.
+It can pick up odors from other things, so it should be in a container with a good-fitting lid, or tightly wrapped in parchment (don’t use waxed paper while the lard is still warm), then stored in a cool, dark place, especially for long term.
+Wrap in freezer paper (see photo) for freezing.

 Another consideration is to keep it away from mice, as they love lard!
 This is where glass jars with lids come in handy… (5)